Alalzor/Alalzor/README.md

 - 👋 Hi, I’m @Alalzor
-- 👀 I’m interested in Computers, DevOps training and cyber security training.
+- 👀 I’m interested in Computers, DevOps training and AI.
 - 🌱 I’m currently learning Second Year Of SysAdmin, Networking, WebApp and security
 - 💞️ I’m looking to collaborate on OpenSource proyects, or community research's
 - 📫 How to reach me via GitHub.